Paludiculture in the Baltic Countries – Climate Protection by Productive Use of Rewetted Peatlands

-The project has been completed.
+The project is completed.
 Its work underscored the need for climate-friendly moorland management in the Baltic states.
 It examined how peatlands can be used in paludiculture after rewetting to replace fossil resources.

 Estonia, Latvia, Lithuania